fermec3/springboot/README.md

 - #SpringBoot
-Projecao de uma API de banco de dados to-do list feita com SpringBoot, aplicando metódo CRUD (POST, PUT, GET, DELETE).
-Podendo manipular variados itens de várias maneiras.
+Design of a to-do list database API made with SpringBoot, applying the CRUD and HTTP methods (POST, PUT, GET, DELETE).
+Being able to manipulate different items in different ways.